 - the use of a sling

 - taping or bracing

-- exercises to improve strength and flexibility
+- exercises to improve strength, flexibility and function

 - activity modification

 Despite appropriate physiotherapy management, some patients with this condition do not improve adequately and may require other intervention.
 The treating physiotherapist or doctor can advise on the best course of management when this is the case.
 This may include further investigations such as X-rays, CT scan, MRI or bone scan, extended periods of plaster cast immobilisation or referral to appropriate medical authorities who can advise on any intervention that may be appropriate to improve the fractured ulna.

 Occasionally, patients who are initially managed conservatively may require surgery to stabilise the fracture and a bone graft to aid fracture healing.

 The following exercises are commonly prescribed to patients with a fractured ulna following confirmation that the fracture has healed (or following internal fixation surgery to stabilise the fracture) and provided the orthopaedic specialist has indicated it is safe to begin mobilisation.
 You should discuss the suitability of these exercises with your physiotherapist prior to beginning them.
 Generally, they should be performed 3 times daily and only provided they do not cause or increase symptoms.

 Your physiotherapist will advise when you can commence the initial exercises and progress to the intermediate and advanced exercises.
 Generally, the addition of exercises or progression to more advanced exercises should take place gradually provided there is no increase in symptoms.